-Artificial Intelligence (AI) is the science and engineering of making intelligent machines, that have the computation ability to engage on behaviors that humans consider intelligent.
+Artificial Intelligence (AI) is the science and engineering of making intelligent machines, that have the computation ability to engage in behaviours that humans consider intelligent.
 It develops expert systems that run conversational software – technology that enables machines to converse with humans in natural language.

 As Enrico Coiera had laid out in his Guide to Medical Informatics, the Internet, and Telemedicine, there are different clinical/healthcare tasks to which AI and expert systems can be applied.
 Some of them are: